The Spokes in the Website Marketing Wheel

 They create trust.
 Many website businesses don’t think they are important but you would be amazed at how many visitors actually read those pages.
 I get regular comments about my own from customers who check them before ordering.

 11. Is there an easy way to contact the business?
 This also creates trust.
 Many of your sites have just an email form that can be filled in to contact you.
-No email address and ,oftentimes, not even a phone number.
-I understand that you are trying to prevent spam email but what is more important — having to delete a few (or even a few hundred) spam messages daily or having your customers trust you.
+No phone number will make many readers go to another site if they have a question that needs to be answered before they place an order.
+I understand that you are trying to prevent spam email but what is more important — having to delete a few (or even a few hundred) spa m messages daily or having your customers trust you.

 11. Have you made your potential customer feel personally connected?